HolyTy/test/OCI_PublicLB_EN.md

      - Node1：10.0.10.8
      - Node2：10.0.10.9
      - MDC：mdc1
-1. Configure the NP Resolution
+1. Add NP Resolution and configure it.
    - Type：Ping
    - Ping Target：10.0.0.1
-1. Configure the Failover Group
+1. Add Failover Group and configuer it.
-1. Configure the mirror disk resource
+1. Add mirror disk resource and configure it.
   - In the case of Linux
     - Details
       - Mirror Partition Device Name：/dev/NMP1